jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 HAS-A relationships are often rendered in OO programming language as a private field attribute class or a collection of classes.
 The other primary OO relationship is IS-A, which is traditionally rendered with inheritance.

-Just as Decorator is a dynamically composable alternative to inheritance, Composite is a dynamically composable alternative to traditional rendering of HAS-A relationships in OO design.
+Just as Decorator is a dynamically composable alternative to rendering IS-A using inheritance, Composite is a dynamically composable alternative to traditional rendering of HAS-A relationships in OO design.

-Traditional HAS-A implementation tends to be statically locked into place at compile time.
-The HAS-A relationships are hardcoded as field attributes.
+Traditional HAS-A implementation tends to be statically locked into place at compile time as hardcoded field attributes.
 There is nothing wrong with this technique, especially with a domain for which these relationships do not change.
 Cars will always have engines.
 Chordates will always have spines.
 I often used this technique.

 But sometimes HAS-A relationships aren’t always set in stone.
 They may vary.
 They may not be known until runtime.
 These are the situations where Composite may be more valuable for HAS-A relationship designs than traditional OO practices.